top of page

 The truth is, I’d been walking in The Forest my whole life.
 I just didn’t know it had a name until He left me at its edge.

 I thought The Forest was something I was entering.
 A sacred quest.
 A spiritual journey I was embarking on.
 Something new.
 And maybe it was.
 But it was also something familiar.
-A place I knew in my bones.
+A place I knew.
 The Forest was the room I grew up in.
 The ache in my chest at night when I was small, and afraid, and alone.
-It was the silence I learned to live with.
-The way I swallowed my voice before I ever got a chance to hear what it sounded like.
+It was the feeling of silence I’d learned to live with.

 I didn’t cry.
 Even as a baby I didn't cry.
 I didn’t tell anyone how I felt.
 I wouldn't have known how to.
 It was all I knew.
 I adapted.
 I became compliant.
 I became kind.
 I became whatever was needed to make it seem like I fit.
 But even then, I knew I didn't.
 I was always outside, looking in.
 I didn’t know that life was supposed to feel good.
 That it was supposed to be fun.
 I didn’t know that joy was a birthright.
 Life was something you endured.
 Survived.
 'Get through it', said The Voice in my head.
 The Voice was firm: 'Be good, be useful, be quiet.'

-The darkness He spoke of, the one He told me was living in my heart.
+The darkness He spoke of, the one He told me was hiding my heart.
 That wasn’t something that had arrived later, it wasn't the conclusion of difficult experiences I'd had.
 It was something I had always carried.
 My original condition.
-The weight I had been born into.
+The weight I’d been born into.

 I had always felt afraid.
 I'd always felt at a distance.
+I’d always felt separate.
+Alone in this world.
 That was the feeling of my life, long before He arrived.

 I didn’t know what it meant to stand in the open field.
 To feel The Sun on my face.
 To lift my head and see sky.
 I didn’t know there was anything outside of the trees.
 I thought everyone felt this way.
 That the silence inside was normal.
-That love, if it came at all, came with conditions, with pain.
+That feeling alone was the way of this life.
+That love, if it came at all, came with conditions, with disappointment, with pain.

 And then He turned and disappeared.